-- Make sure that the vehicle's lights and turn signals are working properly. - Check tyre pressure. - Ensure that all windows provide a clear and good view of the surroundings. - Secure all baggage \Rightarrow page 15. - Make sure that no objects can interfere with the pedals. - Adjust front seat, head restraint and mirrors properly according to your size. - Ensure that the passenger in the central rear seat always has the head restraint in the correct position for use. - Instruct passengers to adjust the head restraints according to their height.
+- Make sure that the vehicle's lights and turn signals are working properly. - Check tyre pressure. - Ensure that all windows provide a clear and good view of the surroundings. - Ensure that all luggage is correctly secured $\Rightarrow$ page 15. - Make sure that no objects can interfere with the pedals. - Adjust front seat, head restraint and mirrors properly according to your size. - Ensure that the passenger in the central rear seat always has the head restraint in the correct position for use. - Instruct passengers to adjust the head restraints according to their height.